alan-w-u/alan-w-u/README.md

 # Hi there 👋

 Welcome to my GitHub!
-My name is Alan and I'm a **Computer Science** student at the **University of British Columbia**.
-I'm an aspiring software engineer making my way through the tech world.
+My name is Alan, and I'm a **computer science** student at the **University of British Columbia**.
+I'm a software engineer making my way through the tech world.
 Thanks for stopping by!

 ### 🔍 About